-ITS provides two options for physical hosting in the ITS Data Center:
+ITS provides two options for virtual hosting in the ITS Data Center:

-Self-managed: The customer is responsible for ordering, receiving and installing equipment.
-The customer is responsible for all aspects of administering the server, operating system, and application.
+Self-managed: The customer is responsible for all aspects of administering the server, operating system, and application.
 Rack space, network ports, and environmental monitoring are provided.
 Firewall and VPN services are also available upon request.

 Managed Services: A team of system engineers works with the client to manage their hosting requirements.
 More information

 ITS can also assist with requests for hosting at the SDSC Data Center.

 Features and benefits of virtual server hosting in the ITS Data Center:

 - Operations Monitoring - Data center operators monitor server availability 24x7